Nozbe/WatermelonDB/docs/Demo.md

 # Demo

-See WatermelonDB perform at large scales in the demo app.
+See how WatermelonDB performs at large scales in the demo app.

 ## See web demo online

 ⚠️ Coming soon!

-## React Native demo
+## Running React Native demo

 To compile the WatermelonDB demo on your own machine: